Working Group on the Health Impacts of Climate Change

 - June 23, 2020 “Policy Intersections for the Global Crises of COVID-19 and Climate Change” with Chris G. Buse, postdoctoral fellow in the UBC Centre for Environmental Assessment Research and adjunct professor at the UNBC and the UBC (organizer: Johanne Saint-Charles, Professor and Director of the Institut Santé et société de l’UQAM and WGCCH’s member).

-- May 28, 2020 “Zoonoses, Wildlife and Humans in an Era of Climate Change” with Dr. Mira Ziolo, clinical veterinarian, wildlife-human interface consultant and PhD Candidate for the Interdisciplinary Studies Graduate Program at UBC (organizer: Paivi Abernethy, Climate Change & Health Specialist with the First Nations Health Authority, Adjunct Professor in the School of Environment, Resources and Sustainability at the U of Waterloo and WGCCH’s member).
+- May 28, 2020 “Zoonoses, Wildlife and Humans in an Era of Climate Change” with Dr. Mira Ziolo, clinical veterinarian, wildlife-human interface consultant and PhD Candidate for the Interdisciplinary Studies Graduate Program at UBC (organizer: Dr. Paivi Abernethy, Research Fellow at the Centre for Global Studies, University of Victoria, and Climate Change & Health Specialist with the First Nations Health Authority and WGCCH’s member).

 - February 10, 2020 “ The health and psychosocial impacts of floods” with Philippe Gachon, director of the Quebec Intersectoral Floods Network (RIISQ) (organizer and discussant: Johanne Saint-Charles, Professor and Director of the Institut Santé et société de l’UQAM and WGCCH’s member).

 - Annotated Bibliography: Student and Young Professional members of this Working Group are compiling key publications as a future resource for CCGHR members.

 - We are currently testing a listserv as a first step to developing a community of practice around climate change and health, which CCGHR members can request to join.

 - Policy Briefs focused on climate change and chronic conditions, infectious diseases and health systems were developed to inform the 2018 CIHR-IDRC consultations on global health.